singram/spring-cloud-microservices/README.md

  - Spring Cloud Turbine will support Consul on next release
 - Eureka client versions referenced in 1.0.6 are incompatible with the Brixton.M4 Eureka service and should be excluded.

+### ELK Notes

+- ELK is available to analyse the main spring boot application logs
+- This is acheived via the docker GELF log driver in a trivially simple manner

+#### ELK CAVEATS
+- Solution requires communication through docker host
+- Soltuion requires ELK to be available before dependant containers are started
+- GELF is not secure on the wire
+- GELF is less problematic using UDP and as such is not guarenteed to loose messages
+- Current setup is lossy.
+If ELK is down messages will be lost

 ### Eureka Notes

 - Clients are now auto-deregistered upon shutdown